GridProtectionAlliance/openMIC/README.md

   * Oracle
   * SQLite (Not recommended for production use) - included.

-## Latest Stable Release
+## Downloads

-Download the lastest stable release [here](https://github.com/GridProtectionAlliance/openMIC/releases)
+* Download the lastest stable release [here](https://github.com/GridProtectionAlliance/openMIC/releases).

-## Nightly Build

-Download the nightly build [here](http://www.gridprotectionalliance.org/nightlybuilds/openMIC/Setup.zip).
+* Download the nightly build [here](http://www.gridprotectionalliance.org/nightlybuilds/openMIC/Setup.zip).

 # Contributing
 If you would like to contribute please: